 Passionate about historic preservation, Steve sensitively adapted a well-preserved 1870 schoolhouse in the quaint town of La Fox, Illinois where he lived for nearly twenty years before moving back to Chicago.
 While living in La Fox, he successfully worked with local and state officials to form Kane County’s first historic district in La Fox and gained landmark status for his home.

 A software product marketing and business development executive, Steve designs professional learning solutions for educators in school districts nationwide.
 Districts can now better serve students with disabilities through his work with Infinitec, a program of UCP Seguin of Greater Chicago.

 Steve will head the Community Outreach Working Group for Friends of the Chicago Harbor Lighthouse and conduct historical research.

-Michael will chair the Fundraising Working Group for Friends of the Chicago Harbor Lighthouse.
+Nick chairs the Fundraising Working Group for Friends of the Chicago Harbor Lighthouse.